Samson et Dalila - Production image

 Illustrative of French music of the late 19th century, Samson et Dalila has much to recommend it.
 Its lush orchestration and its stirring choruses are compelling.
 Arias and ensembles are melodic and important to the plot.
 Especially noteworthy is the trio in which the Old Hebrew warns Samson that love for Dalila would lead to tragedy.
 Saint-Saёns also adopted Wagnerian motifs.
 Most enchanting is the graceful fluttering, especially of the flute, that produces anticipation for the opera’s signature aria.
 And while the basic plot line is known to most opera goers, it is nonetheless dramatic in its consequences and its execution.

 West Bay Opera’s production extracts all that can be expected from the opera by a company of its size, and that is considerable.
 As the first opera that General Director José Luis Moscovich ever saw, his enthusiasm and search for excellence in the piece come through in his spirited conducting, bobbing and weaving with exacting thrusts at the instruments as they deliver highlights in the score.
-The resulting sound is exemplary
+The resulting sound is exemplary.

 Veteran of recent West Bay productions, John Kun Park as Samson brings a powerful tenor voice and presence to the role.
 He is imposing in his portrayal, first strutting and energetic as the potent leader of the Hebrew people enslaved by the Philistines and later subdued as the blinded and weakened shadow of his former self.
 Park’s particular strength is in revealing anguish in his singing and acting, whether depicting rage or submission.
 Despite his ability to achieve great passion and volume, however, his timbre is a little muffled, having less than exemplary clarity.